RikudouSage/LemmyAutomodManager/README.md

 > Because all api requests are done client-side, you can install the UI anywhere (even locally) and simply expose the api
 > to your computer - it doesn't have to run on the server at all.

+## Securing the API

+The Automod README contains tips on securing the api: [Securely accessing the api](https://github.com/RikudouSage/LemmyAutomod#securely-accessing-the-api).